Wedding albums & printing your photographs

-Today is all about wedding albums.
 I want to ask you an important question: what will stand the test of time?
-Photographs.
+Your photographs.
+Especially printed photographs.
 What could be better than pouring through your wedding photos in a beautiful album that will last for years to come?
 Or stopping to take a moment to look at a framed photograph on the wall.

 Preserve the memories

 Have you ever looked at your parentsâ€™ wedding photos?
 Remember the emotions you felt seeing them?
 The memories that can be shared and passed on through generations.
 Thinking back through the years, how wonderful is it to sit and look at the memories.
 The hairstyles and outfits that show exactly what era you are looking at, of relatives when they were small children in cute outfits, and of older relatives who are no longer with us.
 When youâ€™re planning your wedding, youâ€™re sure youâ€™ll never forget every detail and whilst youâ€™ll always remember the heightened emotions of the day, the photographs are the only tangible evidence that you can treasure.
 The only thing that really reminds you of one of the happiest and most fun days of your lives.
 You may not know, but the traditional gift for a first wedding anniversary is ‘Paper’.
 Handy, eh!?
 What a wonderful present to each other to celebrate year one as a married couple?

 Technology moves quickly